Counselling & Psychotherapy

 She offers both short-term counselling and longer term psychotherapy.

-Diana has an MA in Mindfulness Based Psychotherapy from the Karuna Institute and is working towards accreditation with the UKCP and the BACP.
+Diana has an MA in Mindfulness Based Psychotherapy from the Karuna Institute, is a Registered Member of the BACP and is also working towards accreditation with the UKCP.
 She is an Ordained Buddhist, and is also known as Kamalasiddhi.